Excellent

 Our Qualified Chartered Surveyors Serving DG8

-Every inspection carried out by Homemove in DG8 is the work of a RICS-registered chartered surveyor holding professional qualifications recognised across the property industry.
-RICS membership requires completion of structured training and assessment, and all members are subject to a professional code of conduct with regulatory oversight.
+At every Homemove inspection in DG8, the work is carried out by a RICS-registered chartered surveyor with professional qualifications recognised across the property industry.
+RICS membership involves structured training and assessment, and every member works under a professional code of conduct with regulatory oversight.

-Direct familiarity with Dumfries and Galloway's building stock is central to the quality of our reports.
-Stone-built properties using greywacke, red sandstone, and traditional lime construction require a different assessment approach than modern brick-cavity homes, and our team has the experience to read these buildings accurately.
-The same applies to the area's older agricultural conversions and coastal cottages.
+Local knowledge of Dumfries and Galloway's building stock matters to the quality of our reports.
+Stone-built properties using greywacke, red sandstone, and traditional lime construction need a different approach from modern brick-cavity homes, and our team has the experience to read these buildings accurately.
+The same goes for the area's older agricultural conversions and coastal cottages.

-After each inspection, the full written report is delivered digitally within three to five working days.
-Every defect is described in plain language, with a condition rating and an explanation of the recommended course of action.
-Where specialist further investigation is needed - a structural engineer, a damp specialist, or a heritage consultant - the report specifies this clearly.
+Once the inspection is complete, the full written report is sent digitally within three to five working days.
+Every defect is explained in plain language, with a condition rating and a note of the recommended course of action.
+Where specialist further investigation is needed, a structural engineer, a damp specialist, or a heritage consultant, the report states this clearly.

 Qualified Chartered Surveyors Dg8